ghostcode24/cryptolync/README.md

 # Description

-CryptoLync is an app focusing on cryptocurrency and blockchain news.
+CryptoLync is an app focusing on cryptocurrency news and information.

 #Technology